Identify Leather Types: Tanned Leather

 So what exactly does it mean to “tan” leather?
 In short, tanning leather is all about making decomposing animal skins stop decomposing.
 This is accomplished through a special material called tannin (usually made from minerals or vegetables), or a synthetic solution, which preserves leather and stops decomposition almost indefinitely.
 Prior to the application of tannins, there is a long preparation process where leatherworkers remove all the gross meat, fat and hair that’s still attached to the leather-to-be.
 I won’t go into the nitty gritty details here (you’ve got Wikipedia for that, Internet Detective!).
 I will say that, by the time the tanners are done preparing the hide, your leather’s going to look something like this.

 After the hide’s been prepared, it is thoroughly cleaned to open up its pores, and is then finally submerged into a tanning solution.
 The process of tanning begins.
 Tannins or other synthetic compounds embed themselves deep into your leather’s fibers, preserving its form and halting decomposition.
 When your leather emerges from this process, it is cut, given finish, and eventually assembled into that lovely briefcase or leather purse sitting next to you.
 Voilà!

 I’ve devoted a separate blog, “Leather Tanning Methods,” to discussing the distinctions between chromium and vegetable tanned leathers in-depth, but I’ll try to summarize some of the key attributes to different tanned leathers here.
-Additionally, Saddleback Leather has an excellent page discussing the quality of chrome tanned leather hides, and Rubirosa has a similarly instructive video for vegetable tanned leather here.
+Additionally, Saddleback Leather has an excellent page discussing the quality of chrome tanned leather hides, you should check out.